HarshTiwari1234321/carzone-django-project/README.md

 and make some inquiries about his cars that are out for the sale.

 In this Bootstrap template is implemented and turn it into websites's front-end.
 Customization of default Django admin panel is done and converted it into a feature-rich, good-looking admin area.
-Login with Google & Login with Facebook is also implemented to attract users into created website.

 ## About the website